 Where can we eat?

-With its views of the stunning West Front of the Cathedral and the Bishop’s Palace, Chapter Two Cafe is conveniently located on the first floor of the Entry Cloister.
+With its views of the stunning West Front of the Cathedral and the Bishop’s Palace, our Cathedral café is conveniently located on the first floor of the Entry Cloister.
 It can seat up to 96 people and serves coffees, lunches and pre-evensong teas, allowing your group to dine together and be on time for rehearsal.
 This is important on Sundays when there is very little time between worship services.
 Tables can be reserved for you.